 To understand why you need a chatbot, you must first know how it works.
 A chatbot uses artificial intelligence and machine learning to deliver digitized and personalized customer service on a website.
 It usually pops up in the form of a dialogue box, asking users if they need assistance with the website or advice on purchasing.

-These ever-changing expectations are hard to meet unless you have the proper technology.
 Chatbots can solve most customer service problems that businesses in logistics transportation currently face.
 Bots can also help you to deliver high-quality support in customer deliveries and logistics, reduce costs, and optimize employees’ time management.

 Here are several ways how chatbot technology helps businesses in logistics, deliveries, and transportation:

-2. Chatbots can facilitate site navigation for customers
+2. Chatbots can Facilitate Site Navigation for Customers

-3. Chatbots can receive delivery requests
+3. Chatbots can Receive Delivery Requests

+The traffic planner or manager may utilize the chatbot to ask inquiries about current or past orders since it can operate like an engaging human-like bot.
+To offer more accurate results, the chatbot may give more details such as the date or the freight order numbers.
 Customers can request deliveries through logistics chatbots, too.
 The bot can get the details of the order, process it, and even issue a receipt.

-4. Chatbots can process order amendments
+4. Chatbots can Process Order Amendments

+Order administration is simplified by chatbots, from accepting orders to completing the delivery procedure.
+It allows for the tracking of delivery status and the maintenance of the supply-demand chain.
+It can also handle order changes, as well as check product aspects and status.
 Logistics chatbots can also help customers cancel or amend their deliveries.
 By using the order tracking number, bots can retrieve order details from the company database and assist the customer accordingly.

-5. Chatbots can track shipments
+5. Chatbots can Track Shipments

 Chatbots can perform shipment tracking in logistics transportation better and faster.
 While previously, users had to fill online forms placed on a company’s website, now they can just activate a chatbot to find out the required information.
 For example, an AI-based chatbot launched by UPS can be accessed by users even via Facebook or Skype, while Alexa assistant can track parcels since 2016.

-6. Chatbots can process low-priority requests
+6. Chatbots can Process Low-priority Requests